jostylr/literate-programming-cli/lp.md

 * [litpro.js](#cli "save: | jshint") The literate program compiler is activated by a command line program.
 * [index.js](#module "save: | jshint") This is the module which can then be used for making further command line clients with other functionality.
+* [test.js](#test-this "save: | jshint") This runs the test for this module.
 * [README.md](#readme "save:| raw ## README, !--- | sub \n\ #, # |trim ") The standard README.
 * [package.json](#npm-package "save: | jshint") The requisite package file for a npm project.
 * [TODO.md](#todo "save: | raw ## TODO, !--- ") A list of growing and shrinking items todo.